Table of Contents

 When this capability exists, teams can update published content with the same review process they use for new content.
 Collaboration extends through the entire content lifecycle, not just the initial publishing phase.

-How native collaboration changes editorial workflow
+How native WordPress collaboration changes your editorial workflow

 When collaboration happens inside WordPress, the workflow structure changes.